 - Zone creation is faster and more accurate as layers containing roads and a buffer of the coastline have been added to the application which can be ‘snapped’ to during editing.

-- Once edits are finalised, the live online ‘layer’ (data) is updated and fed automatically into public facing web pages on the MPI website and internal dashboards used by MPI and partner agencies.
+- Once edits are finalized, the live online ‘layer’ (data) is updated and fed automatically into public-facing web pages on the MPI website and internal dashboards used by MPI and partner agencies.

 I’m stoked to have been provided massive support from others across MPI — from Geospatial Lead to Analysts, Subject Matter Experts as well as my GovTechTalent Host Leader."

 Meet Charlotte Hoonhout, who holds a Bachelor of Commerce majoring in Innovation, Entrepreneurship and Information Systems at The University of Auckland.

 Charlotte is currently working as a Programme Advisor for Travel Demand Management Programme (TDM).

 Under the direction of the Ministry of Transport, the TDM team at NZTA is developing a three-year programme to assist the nation in transitioning how we think about and do transport.
 To improve the health benefits in society, reduce traffic congestion and emissions and foster better-connected communities are only a few reasons why this initiative is in development.
 Before the programme can take off, we have had to develop a business case to rationalize the purpose, prioritization, and investment into the scheme.